simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 ### Consent and Data Subject Rights

 Consent and data subject rights are crucial aspects of the [General Data Protection Regulation](https://www.nextdlp.com/resources/blog/what-is-gdpr-the-basics) (GDPR).
 Under the GDPR, organizations must obtain **explicit** and **informed** consent from individuals before processing their personal data.
 This means that individuals must be fully aware of the purposes for which their data will be used and give their consent freely.
-Additionally, individuals have the right to withdraw their consent at any time.
+Also, individuals have the right to withdraw their consent at any time.
 Organizations must also provide individuals with clear and **transparent** information about their data processing activities, including the legal basis for processing and the rights of data subjects.

 To ensure compliance with consent and data subject rights under the GDPR, organizations should:

 * Implement a robust consent management system that allows individuals to easily give, withdraw, and manage their consent.
-* Regularly review and update privacy policies to ensure they are clear, concise, and easily accessible.
+* Regularly review and update privacy policies to ensure they're clear, concise, and easily accessible.
 * Provide individuals with mechanisms to exercise their data subject rights, such as the right to access, rectify, and erase their personal data.
 * Establish procedures for handling data subject requests and ensure timely responses.